 Today, we're going to focus on the supplements that can actually do something for acne.

-Zinc, as we have discussed, is an essential mineral to human health, and research has shown that people with acne tend to also have lower levels of zinc than people with clear skin, and that supplementation with zinc can potentially reduce acne.
+Zinc, as we have discussed, is an essential mineral to human health, and research has shown that people with acne tend to also have lower levels of zinc than people with clear skin and that supplementation with zinc can potentially reduce acne.

 There are many reasons that supplemental zinc may help with acne, including an increased reparative process, as zinc is essential to enzyme systems that influence cell division and proliferation.
 Not to mention the nervous, reproductive and immune systems are particularly influenced by zinc.
 It is clear that zinc even affects multiple aspects of the immune system, from the barrier of the skin to gene regulation within lymphocytes.
 Zinc ascorbate has also shown antimicrobial activity against a type strain of P. acnes bacteria.
 Furthermore, zinc’s antioxidant properties may help minimize hormonal fluctuations by potentially blocking DHT (dihydrotestosterone), which also can reduce sebum production.

 Zinc tablets appear to be an effective oral therapy for the treatment of acne vulgaris and rosacea when used alone or with other topical therapies and should be considered a useful alternative approach to oral antibiotics for the treatment of acne vulgaris and rosacea.
-In one study, after 12 weeks of treatment with zinc sulphate, 17 patients (58%) showed a significant improvement in their acne.
+In one study, after 12 weeks of treatment with zinc sulfate, 17 patients (58%) showed a significant improvement in their acne.
 There was a statistically significant decrease in the number of papules, infiltrates and cysts.
 In 2005, Dreno, et. al studied 30 patients with inflammatory acne who they treated with 30 mg of zinc gluconate daily for two months.
 This resulted in a reduction in the number of inflammatory lesions.
-In one study, a supplement with EPA, zinc, selenium, chromium and EGCG taken twice a day for two months significantly reduced the total average lesions count from 62.8 to 40.4.
+In one study, a supplement with EPA, zinc, selenium, chromium and EGCG have taken twice a day for two months significantly reduced the total average lesions count from 62.8 to 40.4.
 These observations are only suggestive, hinting that these antioxidants may have a positive influence on inflammatory acne lesions.

 Oral zinc sulfate is reportedly more effective in the treatment of severe acne than for the treatment of mild to moderate acne.
 Similarly, oral zinc gluconate has also been found useful in managing inflammatory acne.
 Recently a methionine-bound zinc complex with antioxidants has also been tried and found useful in managing mild to moderate acne vulgaris.